The Program

 How do you define success?
 What's the basis for this model of education?

 One of our core missions is to develop students into effective self-learners, leaders, and decision-makers.
-Education is a life-long endeavour and does not end when you graduate from school.
+Education is a life-long endeavour and does not end when you graduate from formal schooling.
 Students are more successful when they become independent learners who can thrive in the uncertainties of the real world.
 One can argue that, eventually, every one of us must rely on self-directed education.

 In order to help students learn how to learn, we need to think differently.
 The book Teaching as a Subversive Activity, by Neil Postman, describes a basic model which we've adapted and modified.
 Some of the design criteria for this model are almost opposite of what people typically think of as “education”: